radiolise/radiolise-home/BUILD.md

     mv radiolise/src/* /var/www/html/

-## 5. Allow radio·li·se to save station information on your server (the user www-data is responsible for that):
+## 5. Allow radio·li·se to save station information on your server

+The user www-data is responsible for that:

     chown www-data /var/www/html/channels.json